TuThanhDuong/myproject/README.md

 1. Credit for  this Adventureworks dummy dataset:
 - The link to this dataset is incorporated in this blog post by Maz Nguyen: https://madzynguyen.com/xay-dung-portfolio-cho-data-analyst-thanh-thao-sql/
-- However, all of the SQL codes, ERD uploaded in this repository are self_written and designed.
+- However, all of the SQL codes, ERD (Entities Relational Diagram) uploaded in this repository are self_written and designed.
 My special thanks to Maz Nguyen for making this dataset open for download.
   Since I do not own this dataset, please visit Maz nguyen's blog post via the link above for a direct download if needed.

 2. AdventureWorks_ERD is included to visualize the structure of the dummy database